XGuoo/BlockchainDiagnostics/DeepLearning/README.md

 * CNN
     1. Prapering the dataset.
      >The dataset for this study was placed in "```Image/TrainingImages```" directory, the dataset were devided to Training set and Validation set, and in each subset the images with different labels were placed into saperate folders.
+Obtain the a subset of our datasets from our [data repository]()

     2. Run the Python code for training.
      > The code for training is "```/code/main.py```".
 You need to change the "__Paths__" in the Python code to the directory on your computer.
+This step takes approximatelly **xxx** minutes.

     >More information can be found on the [TensorFlow Official website](https://tensorflow-object-detection-api-tutorial.readthedocs.io/en/latest/install.html)
 * Object Detection